 - Getting checked periodically → At least twice a year I get a blood test analysis to see if everything is alright

 - Dental and skin hygiene → Once a friend told me that There are two things you can't recover: your skin and your teeth.
 So take care of them.
 And he was right.
 I do periodical visits to the dentist and dermatologist

-- Socializing.
+- Socialising.
 Last but not least.
 I don't consider myself a very social person and I don't have a lot of friends, but the friends I do have, I try to keep close

 I will try to do a prolonged fast once per quarter.
 I will start the year with one.
 It'll be my first and I'll for sure write down the experience.
 So... subscribe.

 It was a long road to arrive at the point where I'm today: almost 30 and in the best physical shape of my life.
-If you have a similar story, I'd really want to listen to it.
-A few months ago I even started to create my own longevity framework that I'm constantly improving.
-There I've put together a set of tools that I use for practical and applicable longevity in my day to day.
-It focuses on physical exercise, nutrition, sleep, cognitive health and supplements.
-I encourage you to take a look and create your own.
+If you have a similar story, I'd really like to listen to it.